 There are many places, including a clinic, a doctor's office, or a mobile testing van, where youth can get an HIV test.
 There are a number of HIV tests currently in use:

 - Antibody screening test (immunoassay) is the most common HIV test.
 It tests for the antibodies that your body makes against HIV.
 The immunoassay may be conducted in a lab or as a rapid test at the testing site.
 It may be performed on blood or oral fluid (not saliva).
 Because the level of antibody in oral fluid is lower than it is in blood, blood tests tend to find infection sooner after exposure than oral fluid tests do.
 In addition, most blood-based lab tests find infection sooner after exposure than rapid HIV tests.

 - Antigen/antibody combination tests can find recent infection earlier than tests that detect only antibodies.
-These antigen/antibody combination tests can find HIV as soon as 3 weeks after exposure to the virus, but they are only available for testing blood, not oral fluid.
+These antigen/antibody combination tests can find HIV as soon as three weeks after exposure to the virus, but they are only available for testing blood, not oral fluid.
 Not all testing sites offer this test by default; people who believe that they have been recently exposed to HIV should let their health care providers know and ask if this type of test is available.

 - Rapid test is an immunoassay used for screening and produces quick results, in 30 minutes or less.
 Rapid tests use blood or oral fluid to look for antibodies to HIV.
 If an immunoassay (lab test or rapid test) is conducted during the window period (i.e., the period after exposure but before the test can find antibodies), the test may not find antibodies and may give a false-negative result.
 All immunoassays that are positive need a follow-up test to confirm results.